DFE-Digital/get-into-teaching-api/README.md

 ### Logs

-Logs are available by logging into [logit.io](https://logit.io).
+We use [logit.io](https://kibana.logit.io/app/kibana) to host a Kibana instance for our logs.
+The logs persist for **14 days** and contain logs for all our production and test instances.
+You can filter to a specific instance using the `cf.app` field.

 ### Metrics

+We use [Prometheus](https://prometheus-prod-get-into-teaching.london.cloudapps.digital/) to collect our metrics into an InfluxDB instance.
 Metrics are exposed to Prometheus on the `/metrics` endpoint; [prometheus-net](https://github.com/prometheus-net/prometheus-net) is used for collecting and exposing the metrics.

-Prometheous and Grafana have been added to gather and display Metric information
+The metrics are presented using [Grafana](https://grafana-prod-get-into-teaching.london.cloudapps.digital/).
+All the configuration/infrastructure is currently configured in the terraform files.

+Note that if you change the Grafana dashboard **it will not persist** and you need to instead export the dashboard and [updated it in the GitHub repository](https://github.com/DFE-Digital/get-into-teaching-api/tree/master/monitoring/grafana/dashboards).
+These are re-applied on API deployment.

+## Alerts

+We use [Prometheus Alert Manager](https://alertmanager-prod-get-into-teaching.london.cloudapps.digital/#/alerts) to notify us when something has gone wrong.
+It will post to the relevant Slack channel and contain a link to the appropriate Grafana dashboard and/or runbook.

+You can add/configure alerts in the [alert.rules file](https://github.com/DFE-Digital/get-into-teaching-api/blob/master/monitoring/prometheus/alert.rules).

+All the runbooks are also [hosted in GitHub](https://github.com/DFE-Digital/get-into-teaching-api/tree/master/docs/runbooks).

-### Error Monitoring
+## Error reporting

-[Sentry](https://sentry.io) is used for error monitoring.
-[Logit](https://logit.io) is used to capture log files
+We use [Sentry](sentry.io) to capture application errors.
+They will be posted to the relvant Slack channel when they first occur.

 ### HTTP Caching